Voted Best State Websites for 2025 and 2026

 Donations

-If you’ve found this section incredibly helpful, please consider making a donation to support the site’s ongoing operation.
+If you’ve found this section particularly helpful, please consider donating to support the site’s ongoing operation.
 Your contributions are highly valued and appreciated.
-Thank you for your support!
-You can contribute via PayPal, CashApp: $Orlando65, or Venmo @OrlandoF-Reyes
+I appreciate your support!
+You can contribute via PayPal, CashApp: $Orlando65, or Venmo @OrlandoF-Reyes or my GoFundme page

 Wow what an amazing project you have undertaken.
 Wondering if you could help me get information on my grandparents.
 I live in North Carolina and I believe that my grandmother (Mariana Perez Quiles) was born in Corozal dob ?-died in 1987 in Orocovis.
 Don’t know anything else about her family or siblings and my grandfather Esteban Perez Adorn?
 Place of birth and dob unknown.
 Died in Orocovis 1990’s?
 I know that they are buried in the old cemetery in Orocovis along with 3 of their children.
 The only thing that my 82-year-old.
 Aunt was really able to tell me was that my grandfather was the son of slaves in Puerto Rico and that my grandmother I believe her people came from Spain but that’s the only information I been able to get.
 I do have a family tree on ancestry.com but I’ve only been able to trace down from my grandparents to my mother to get me and my cousins and so on but anything before that I don’t have a cluel to where I should go, thank you for your time and any information you could give me would be greatly appreciated